toUpperCase78/tiobe-index-ratings/README.md

 The **first type** contains all the ratings for popular programming languages, starting from June 2001.
 Surely, new lines will be inserted when a new index rating is published.
 Please note that the initial ordering of the programming languages, which are the columns, are based on the standings of September 2020.
 Other languages might be added later as inidividual columns once they are available in top 20 afterwards.

 The **second type** shows the ratings for top 20 programming languages that were presented to the monthly index list.
-Currently, September, October and November 2020 are available, but new ones will be added as separate datasets.
+Currently, The ratings between September 2020 and January 2021 are available individually, but new ones will be added as separate datasets.

 All rating values are carefully fetched by examining the graphical plots of all aforementioned programming languages.